Cricket in Cambodia

-A cricket club has existed at some stage in Cambodia's capital Phnom Penh, the Phnom Penh Cricket Club.
-This team has competed against other nearby Asian cricket clubs, including a club based in Singapore.
+A cricket club had existed at some stage in Cambodia's capital Phnom Penh, the Phnom Penh Cricket Club.
+This team competed against other nearby Asian cricket clubs, including a club based in Singapore.
 This club was involved with successful sport's club Phnom Penh Crown, widely known for their football team, but often branching out into other games.
 Another club was formed in 1999.
 This club was formed by mostly Indian and Sri Lankan expatriates, where they competed amongst themselves on a regular basis.